Mons Kallentoft

 Mons Kallentoft (born 15 April 1968), is a Swedish author and journalist.
 Kallentoft grew up in Ljungsbro outside Linköping and lives in Stockholm.
 He has written twelve books about Police Inspector Malin Fors.
 The series is translated in 28 countries.
 His book Midvinterblod was published as Midwinter Sacrifice in the UK and Australia by Hodder & Stoughton in October 2011, and as Midwinter Blood in US and Canada by Simon & Schuster in June 2012.

+Mons Kallentoft has a son called Nick Kallentoft.